XRPL-Labs/XUMM-SDK/README.md

 Interact with the XUMM SDK from Javascript / Typescript environments.

+#### Part of the "Xumm Universal SDK", which is the preferred way of interacting with the Xumm ecosystem from JS/TS environments: https://www.npmjs.com/package/xumm - https://github.com/XRPL-Labs/Xumm-Universal-SDK

 ## Questions?

 Do you have questions?
 Want Docs?
 All of that is available at https://xumm.readme.io.